<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=749646578535459&amp;ev=PageView&amp;noscript=1">

 Activity

-Understanding what kind of improvement is happening and the frequency at which it occurs is the first step in attaining metrics you can trust.
+Understanding what kind of improvement is occurring and how often it occurs is the first step toward obtaining metrics you can trust.
 This data will show you how hard the organization is trying to improve, who is actively involved in the initiative, and which areas of the company need coaching to get more involved.

 Key areas to look at here are: